Car problems Renault

 Renault Scénic – family MPV and its wear from heavy use

-The Renault Scénic is often heavily used as a family car, which leads to specific wear patterns.
-The springs and control arms have a tougher time, due to the higher weight.
-Inside, faults can occur in the seat mechanisms or the dashboard.
-On diesel versions, the EGR valve and turbo are parts that need attention, especially on cars that are used mostly for short trips.
-Do you drive long distances?
-Then double-check the cooling system and tyre pressure before you set off.
+The Renault Scénic is often heavily used as a family car, which leads to specific wear.
+The suspension and control arms are subjected to more stress.
+The high weight is the cause of this.
+In the interior, faults can occur in the seat systems or the dashboard.
+In diesel versions the EGR valve and turbo are components that require attention.
+That is certainly the case for cars that mostly do short trips.
+Do you cover long distances?
+Then check the cooling system and tyre pressures especially carefully before setting off.

 Read more: Renault Scenic

-Renault Twingo – city car with typical urban issues
+Renault Twingo – city car with typical urban problems

 As a typical city car, the Renault Twingo suffers from wear that matches its usage.
-In town you accelerate, brake and change gear a lot.
+In town there is a lot of accelerating, braking and shifting.
 As a result, the clutch and brakes wear faster than average.
-Small electrical niggles are not uncommon either.
-Think of central locking that stops working or dashboard lighting that fails.
-With a Twingo, also check for possible water leaks through the door seals or rear light units.
+Minor electrical niggles are not uncommon either.
+Think of central locking that refuses to work or dashboard lighting that fails.
+With a Twingo you should also check for possible water leaks via the door seals or rear light units.

 Read more: Renault Twingo